Stay connected. Subscribe to our newsletter

 The Confusion And Tax Implications Around Providing Shares To Employees

-As more companies offer shares as part of employee pay, the confusion around these benefits highlights the need for better education on their tax implications, according to YOUtax’s Emma Baxter.
+As companies increasingly offer shares as part of employee pay, the resulting confusion and tax implications highlight the need for better education on these benefits.

-In terms of what ESOs actually entail, Baxter said many companies are offering employees “restricted share units” or an “employee share bonus plan”, whereby employees are given shares instead of cash.
+In terms of what RSUs (restricted stock units) actually entail, Baxter explained that many companies are offering employees “restricted share units” or an “employee share bonus plan,” whereby employees are given shares instead of cash.
+Or, there may be a salary sacrifice arrangement, where employees can acquire shares at a discount.
+“It could be through a performance bonus, it could be through a signing bonus.
+Sometimes they have a vesting period of six months to three years,” she said.

-“If they had tax consultant support or tax professional support, who could say, hey, we offer this service or even after they sign, to make sure that they're understanding all the benefits before they move across the country or, you know, spend all their salary without preparing for tax,” she added.
+To address this issue, Baxter advocates for better education and support from employers.
+“Providing information early, at the signing of the package, can eliminate a lot of stress and confusion,” she suggested.
+Companies should invest in educational resources, such as webinars and presentations, and provide access to qualified tax advisors who can offer personalized advice.
+Baxter added, “If they had tax consultant support or tax professional support, who could say, ‘Hey, we offer this service,’ even after they sign, to make sure that they're understanding all the benefits before they move across the country or spend all their salary without preparing for tax.”

 Latest articles